School Liaison

 How old must my child be to attend school?

-As mandated by state law, a student entering kindergarten must be 5 years old by Sept 30.
+As mandated by state law, a student entering kindergarten must be 5 years of age before the first day of school.

 Is there a school on base?

-Yes, there is a school on base Coral Academy of Science www.caslv.org.
-Coral Academy serves Pre-K through 7th grade, adding 8th grade for the 2019-20 school year.
+Yes, there is a public charter school on base.
+Coral Academy of Science serves Pre-K through 8th grade.
+Please visit www.caslv.org for lottery information

 How can I find out which school my child should attend?